-·approve which entities can be paid commissions from carriers and the circumstances under which they may be paid;
+• approve which entities can be paid commissions from carriers and the circumstances under which they may be paid;

-·regulate the content of insurance-related advertisements, including web pages, and other marketing practices;
+- · regulate the content of insurance-related advertisements, including web pages, and other marketing practices;

-·approve policy forms, require specific benefits and benefit levels and regulate premium rates;
+- · approve policy forms, require specific benefits and benefit levels and regulate premium rates;

-·impose fines and other penalties; and
+- impose fines and other penalties; and

-·impose continuing education requirements.
+- impose continuing education requirements.

+- 59

 Due to the complexity, periodic modification and differing interpretations of insurance laws and regulations, we may not have always been, and we may not always be, in compliance with them.
 New insurance laws, regulations and guidelines also may not be compatible with the sale of health insurance over the Internet or with various aspects of our platform or manner of marketing or selling health insurance plans.
 Failure to comply with insurance laws, regulations and guidelines or other laws and regulations applicable to our business could result in significant liability, additional department of insurance licensing requirements, the revocation of licenses in a particular jurisdiction and/or our inability to sell health insurance plans, which could significantly increase our operating expenses, result in the loss of our commission revenue and otherwise harm our business, operating results and financial condition.
-Moreover, an adverse regulatory action in one jurisdiction be reported to other jurisdictions.
+Moreover, an adverse regulatory action in one jurisdiction could result in penalties and adversely affect our license status or reputation in other jurisdictions due to the requirement that adverse regulatory actions in one jurisdiction be reported to other jurisdictions.
 Even if the allegations in any regulatory or other action against us are proven false, any surrounding negative publicity could harm consumer, marketing partner or health insurance carrier confidence in us, which could significantly damage our brand.
-Because some consumers, marketing partners and health insurance carriers may not be comfortable with the concept of purchasing health insurance using the Internet, any negative publicity may affect us more than it would others in the health insurance industry and would harm our business, operating results and financial conditions to our existing technology or practices, which may be costly and time-consuming to implement and could also harm our business, operating results and financial condition.
+Because some consumers, marketing partners and health insurance carriers may not be comfortable with the concept of purchasing health insurance using the Internet, any negative publicity may affect us more than it would others in the health insurance industry and would harm our business, operating results and financial condition.
+Changes in insurance laws, regulations and guidelines may also be incompatible with various aspects of our business and require that we make significant modifications to our existing technology or practices, which may be costly and time-consuming to implement and could also harm our business, operating results and financial condition.